cnoe-io/website/docs/reference-implementation/installations/idpbuilder/how-it-works.md

 * **Gitea** server is the in-cluster Git server that ArgoCD can be configured to sync resources from.
 You can sync from local file systems to this.
 * **Ingress-nginx** is used as a method to access in-cluster resources such as ArgoCD UI and Gitea UI.

 Once installed, idpbuilder passes control over these packages to ArgoCD by storing manifests in Gitea repositories then creating ArgoCD applications.
+From here on, ArgoCD manages them based on manifests checked into Git repositories.